kerns/craft-on-ddev/README.md

-## Craft on DDEV
+# Craft on DDEV

-A DDEV installation tuned for local development with Craft CMS – pre-configured with Vite for HMR, live reloading and asset bundling.
+A Dockerized local development for Craft CMS pre-configured with Vite and built on DDEV.

 ## Features:

-- [DDEV](https://ddev.com/get-started/) Configuration – for time-saving, sanity-preserving local development with Docker
+- [DDEV](https://ddev.com/get-started/) for local development with Docker that just works
-- [Vite](https://vitejs.dev/) for HMR, live reloading and front-end bundling
+- [Vite](https://vitejs.dev/) for HMR + live reloading for development, asset optimization + bundling for production
 - [Tailwind 3.x](https://tailwindcss.com) for utility-first CSS
 - [Alpine](https://alpinejs.dev/) for lightweight reactivity
 - [DeployHQ](https://www.deployhq.com/) for automated deployment